Suspect in brutal Portland beating arrested, charged with assault, riot

 The man caught on viral video beating and kicking another man during recent Portland unrest turned himself in Thursday to law enforcement.

-The Portland Police Bureau said that Marquise Love, 25, was charged with felony Assault II, Riot and Coercion after he and his attorney coordinated his surrender with detectives and the Multnomah County District Attorney’s Office.
+The Portland Police Bureau said that Marquise Love, 25, was charged with Assault II, Riot and Coercion after he and his attorney coordinated his surrender with detectives and the Multnomah County District Attorney’s Office.

 “I am pleased the suspect in this case turned himself in and appreciate all of the efforts to facilitate this safe resolution,” said Portland Police Chief Chuck Lovell.
 “Thank you to all of the members of the public who have provided information and tips to our investigators.
 Your assistance is very much appreciated.”